 Local listing and business listing are related terms in the context of online marketing and directory services, but they have distinct meanings:

-Definition: A local listing refers to an online listing or profile of a business or service that is specifically associated with a particular geographical location.
-It provides essential information about a business’s physical presence in a specific area.
+Definition: A local listing is an online listing or profile of a business or service specifically associated with a particular geographical location.
+It provides essential information about a business’s physical presence in that area.

 Focus: The primary focus of a local listing is to help potential customers find and contact a business’s physical location, such as a store, office, or restaurant.